ivanseibel/fastfeet/backend/README.md

 # 2. User stories

 ### 2.1.
-Persona: Users

-- As an user, I want to get access to the restricted screens of the system using my email and password.

-### 2.2.
 Persona: Admin user

+- As administrator, I want to get access to the restricted screens of the system using my email and password.
 - As administrator, I want to register a new recipient with the following information: name and full address.
 - As administrator, I want to update the recipient registration information.
 - As administrator, I want to delete a specific recipient.